njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 ---

 ## 🧠 Model Explainability
-For running the model explainability functions, you may need to know a few details about the model setup.
+You may need to know a few details about the model setup to run the model explainability functions. <br>
+Here are some parameters:

 ```python
 ## Model Size